truenas/documentation/content/SCALE/SCALEUIReference/DataProtection/VMwareSnapshotsScreen.md

 {{< /truetable >}}

 Click **Fetch DataStores** to connect TrueNAS SCALE to the VMWare host.
-This synchronizes TrueNAS SCALE with the VMWare host and populates the **ZFS Filesystem** and **Datastore** dropdown lists with the information from the VMWare host response.
+This synchronizes TrueNAS SCALE with the VMWare host and populates the **ZFS Filesystem** and **Datastore** dropdown lists with the information from TrueNAS and the VMWare host response.

-Configured snapshots appear on the **VMware Snapshots** screen. <!-- STATUS INDICATOR? -->
+Configured snapshots appear on the **VMware Snapshots** screen.

 {{< trueimage src="/images/SCALE/DataProtection/VMWareSnapshotsScreenConfigured.png" alt="VMWare Snapshot Configured" id="VMWare Snapshot Configured" >}}